microsoft/charticulator.com/_gallery/boston_weather.md

 order: 5
 ---

+Here we use Charticulator to create a [Weather Radial](http://www.weather-radials.com/) visualization, designed by Raureif GmbH.

 A radial chart displaying the temperature and rainfall in Boston over the course of a year.
 Each line represents a single day's minimum and maximum temperature.
 Lines are colored by the average temperature.
 The blue circles represents the amount of rainfall.